-Our wintertime temperatures do not usually get as cold as our neighbors in the Midwest or the Northeast, with this year’s winter being a huge exception!
+Our wintertime temperatures do not usually get as cold as our neighbors in the Midwest or the Northeast, with last year’s winter being a huge exception!

 That said, there are a number of things you can do to boost your heating efficiency during a standard winter (again, with recent events being a large exception to this rule).
 Read on to learn more!